 All children at our school are entitled to a full-time education.
-In exceptional circumstances, where it is in a child's best interest, there may be a need for a part-time timetable to meet their individual needs.
+In very exceptional circumstances, where it is in a child's best interest, there may be a need for a temporary part-time timetable to meet their individual needs.
 For example, where a medical condition prevents a child from attending full-time education and a part-time timetable is considered as part of a re-integration package.
 Any part-time timetable will have a time limit by which point the child will be expected to attend full-time, either at school or an alternative provision.
 This will be kept under regular review with the child and their parents.
+Please see the Part-time timetable policy for more information.